UCL-ARC/fortran-unit-testing-lesson/episodes/2-into-to-fortran-unit-tests.md

 3. Ensure end-to-end test covers this procedure
     - Try to break the procedure and check your test fails as expected.
 4. Remove all non-local state in the procedure
-5. Check end-2-end test passes
+5. Check end-to-end test passes
 6. Write unit test(s) for procedure
 7. Repeat steps 1-6